 OVERVIEW: This community foundation is the philanthropic home to over 400 charitable funds and has a nonprofit database to connect donors with organizations.
-Top funding causes are the arts, homelessness and human services.
+The women’s issues, homelessness, and community services are top funding priorities.

-FUNDING AREAS: Arts, homelessness, human services, education, environment
+FUNDING AREAS: Arts, homelessness, community services, education, environment, women’s issues

-IP TAKE: This funder doesn’t use any type of application process; instead, it’s essential to get your nonprofit’s profile onto the CFF website, where it can reach 400+ potential donors.
+IP TAKE: This funder does not use any type of application process; instead, it is essential for grant seekers to get their nonprofit’s profile onto the CFF website, where it can reach 400+ potential donors.

 Something that sets this community foundation apart from others around the country is the lack an application process for community investment grant rounds.
 Instead, nonprofits are simply encouraged to create an online portrait to be visible to donors in the foundation’s nonprofit search.

-If you know of an individual family, individual, or corporation in the area, you can use CFF’s Search Our Funds database to find funds and organizations that match an area of focus.
-Or you can specifically search for a fund name by location in the following counties and areas: Brevard, Lake, Osceola, Tri-County Area, Winter Park, Volusia County, Polk County, all of Florida, Orange County, Seminole County and Winter Haven.
+If grant seekers know of an individual family, individual, or corporation in the area, they can use CFF’s Search Our Funds database to find funds and organizations that match an area of focus.
+Or grant seekers can specifically search for a fund name by location in the following counties and areas: Brevard, Lake, Osceola, Tri-County Area, Winter Park, Volusia County, Polk County, all of Florida, Orange County, Seminole County, and Winter Haven.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)